iamAbayomi/iamAbayomi/README.md

 ### Hi there 👋
-I am a Full Stack Software Developer currently building Spiinge in Vuejs and Nodejs with the Nuxtjs framework.
+I am a Front-End Developer developing user-facing applications with React.js and Vue.js I have 4 years of experience developing applications.
+I have worked individually as the lead developer and collaborated with teams on various projects.

 If you need to build a web application.
 You can reach me at 📫 contact@oladiniabayomi.com